dbojan/csvEdit_Esmeralda/README.md

 BSD licence, free for use.

-Program for editing csv/tsv/m3u files on Windows. can also export to xml (Microsoft SpreadsheetML 2003) beta suports command line conversion (see below)
+Program for editing csv/tsv/m3u (playlist) files on Windows. can also export to xml (Microsoft SpreadsheetML 2003) beta suports command line conversion (see below)